What is Big Sunday?

 What exactly does Big Sunday do?

 Big Sunday volunteers paint, build, repair, plant, play, cook, sew, organize and entertain.
 They read to kids, deliver food; help seniors, the environment, veterans, animals, and anyone and anything else you can think of that may lend a helping hand.
 They provide legal aid and dental clinics, eye exams and health screenings.
 They give away truckloads of things – new and gently used – that other people want and need.
-Big Sunday volunteers find ways to do this through our year-round calendar; during the holidays; with our Monthly on Melrose events; and in a really big way with our signature event, Big Sunday Weekend!
+Big Sunday volunteers find ways to do this through our year-round calendar; during the holidays; with our Monthly on Melrose events; and in a really big way with our signature event, A Month of Big Sundays (formerly Big Sunday Weekend)!

 What is the Big Sunday Year-Round Community Calendar?